djhshih/us-presidential-election-2016-exit-polls/analyze.md

 |clinton         | 0.4120659| 0.5879341|
 |trump           | 0.5380571| 0.4619429|
 |other/no answer | 0.5809367| 0.4190633|
-54% of Trump supporteres are men.
+54% of Trump supporters are men.

 ## Are women more likely to vote for Clinton?